 - Improper trimming.
 The most common cause of ingrown toenails is cutting your nails too short.
 This encourages the skin next to the nail to fold over the nail.

 - Improperly sized footwear.
 Footwear places a lot of pressure on your toes, especially the big toe.
 Shoes, socks, or stockings that are too tight, flat, or narrow for your feet can cause harm.

 - Nail Conditions.
 Ingrown toenails can be caused by nail problems, such as fungal infections or losing a nail due to trauma.

-Home treatment is strongly discouraged if an infection is suspected, or for those who have medical conditions that put feet at high risk, such as diabetes, nerve damage in the foot, or poor circulation.
+There are several home remedies that claim to treat ingrown nails.
+But home treatment is strongly discouraged if an infection is suspected, or for those who have medical conditions that put feet at high risk, such as diabetes, nerve damage in the foot, or poor circulation.
 Avoid attempting “bathroom surgery.”
 Repeated cutting of the nail can cause the condition to worsen over time.

 If an infection is present, an oral antibiotic may be prescribed.
 Sometimes a minor surgical procedure, often performed in the office, will ease the pain and remove the offending nail.
 Some nails may become ingrown again, requiring removal of the nail root.

 There are a few different types of surgical procedures to treat an ingrown nail, with partial nail removal being one of them.
 In this procedure, your doctor will clean the infected area with an antiseptic and numb it to ease the pain during the procedure.

 The sides of the nail are cut, keeping the edges straight and intact.
 The piece of the nail that is digging into the skin is removed.
 Your doctor will then place a piece of cotton under the remaining portion of the nail to keep it from getting infected.
 Phenol may also be used to keep the nail from growing back into the skin.